-With decreasing term life insurance, the pay-out and the premiums decrease over time.
+With decreasing term life insurance, the payout and the premiums decrease over time.

 Compare Top Quotes Today & Save £100s.
 Completely Free Service with No Obligation

-Life insurance payouts are tax-free but if they are not set up correctly, they could become part of the estate.
+Life insurance payouts are tax-free, but if they are not set up correctly, they could become part of the estate.
 If an estate is large enough to be subject to inheritance tax, up to 40 percent of the insurance benefit could be taxable.

 Life insurance benefits are designed to repay debts and provide financial support to surviving dependents upon the death of the insured.
 Though no one likes to think about death, it is inevitable.
 Leaving a sum to help smooth the transition upon your passing is a smart idea.

 If a spouse or partner does not work, it is even more important to provide for that person financially.
 While the individual may be able to get a job, there may be child and house care expenses to consider.

 Even someone without a spouse or children should consider this policy if there are other surviving family members.
 It would be unfair to saddle them with debt that is not their own.
 Providing enough money to repay existing debts is the considerate thing to do.

 Since the benefit payout for a decreasing term policy declines over time, individuals must purchase a sufficient level of coverage at the start.
 A popular guideline is the current balance on the mortgage since the payout is often used to repay this.

 Creating a budget that includes expected future expenses makes this task much easier.
 There is no need to go overboard in any situation because being over-insured results in higher premiums throughout the term.

-Choosing a term that lasts any longer than these timeframes is often wasteful because the insured will be living on a pension by that time.
+Choosing a term that lasts longer than these timeframes is often wasteful because the insured will be living on a pension by that time.
 By combining a sufficient benefit level with an adequate term, individuals know how much coverage they need.

 As the balance on this debt decreases year after year, so does the lump sum payout provided upon the death of the insured.
 Options like critical illness insurance and a terminal illness clause can be added to the plan to cover other health-related situations.

-Careful budgeting is necessary when purchasing this type of life insurance because by the end of the stated term, the balance will be zero.
-If the insured dies within the term and the payout is not sufficient to cover the mortgage and other debts, surviving beneficiaries may become financially distressed.
+Careful budgeting is necessary when purchasing this type of life insurance because the balance will be zero by the end of the stated term.
+If the insured dies within the term and the payout is insufficient to cover the mortgage and other debts, surviving beneficiaries may become financially distressed.

-Payments must continue during the policy term or coverage will be cancelled and premiums will not be refunded.
+Payments must continue during the policy term, or coverage will be cancelled, and premiums will not be refunded.
 If the policy does not feature a guaranteed premium, the premium may periodically increase upon review of the policy, which usually takes place every five years.